UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 individuals who are conducting academic research and who have a university sponsor.

-For Sections 03.02 b. through e., the DHRL coordinator for Camps and Conferences shall be the contact point (see Section 04. for specific guidelines).
+For Sections 03.02 b. through e., the DHRL Conference Housing Services shall be the contact point (see Section 04. for specific guidelines).

 PROCEDURES FOR RESERVING SPACE IN UNIVERSITY HOUSING FACILITIES DURING THE SUMMER